20 Tips for IELTS Success

 12. Keep to the suggested timing: there are more marks possible for Task 2 than Task 1.
 So it is suggested that you should spend about 20 minutes on task 1 and the remaining 40 minutes for task 2.

 13. Organise and link your ideas and sentences appropriately, using a wide range of language and showing your ability (in Task 2) to discuss ideas and express opinions.
 It's always a good idea to give an example of an argument you present.

 14. If you write less than 150 words in Task 1 or less than 250 in Task 2 you will lose marks, but there is no maximum number of words for either.

-15. When you plan your essay, allow plenty of time at the end to check your work.
+15. When you plan your essay, allow yourself some time.
+Also, you should spare 4-5 minutes to revise your work.

 IELTS Speaking Tips...

-16. In Speaking, don’t try to give a prepared speech, or talk about a different topic from the one you are asked to discuss.
+16. In the speaking test, don’t try to give a prepared speech, or talk about a different topic from the one you are asked to discuss.
 If you are not sure about the question, politely ask the examiner to repeat it.

-17. Always speak directly to the Examiner, not to the recording equipment.
+17. Always speak directly to the examiner, not to the recording equipment.
 Relax and feel easy while talking.
 Nervousness can hurt your natural performance.

-18. Whenever you reply ‘Yes’ or ‘No’ to the Examiner’s questions, add more details to your answer.
+18. Whenever you reply ‘Yes’ or ‘No’ to a question, add more details to your answer.
 In each case, aim to explain at least one point.
 For instance, if the examiner asks 'Do you like reading?', you should give details on what type of books you read, how frequently and how much you enjoy it.
 Simply saying 'Yes' or 'No' is not a good answer at all.